peteroupc/html3dutil/tutorials/shapes.md

 in order to give the shape a flat or smooth appearance or to shade the shape from the inside or the outside.
 This method takes two parameters:

-* The first parameter is true if the normals will be calculated such that the shape will have a flat appearance; otherwise, false (giving the shape a smooth appearance).
+* The first parameter is `true` if the normals will be calculated such that the shape will have a flat appearance; otherwise, `false` (giving the shape a smooth appearance).
 This works by either giving each triangle the same normal (flat shading) or giving each unique vertex its own normal (smooth shading).
-* The second parameter is true if the normals will be calculated such that the shape is shaded from the inside; otherwise, false.
+* The second parameter is `true` if the normals will be calculated such that the shape is shaded from the inside; otherwise, `false`.

 Remember, for normal calculation to properly affect shading, each triangle in the mesh must have its vertices defined in counterclockwise order.